cablehead/gpt2099.nu/provider-api.md

 **Input:**

-- Messages list in standard format with the following structure:
+- The `$in` stream will contain the messages list in standard format:
   ```
   [
     {